 Dr. Williams has appeared on national television, including ABC’s Evening News, CNN, PBS, the Katie Couric Show, Al Jazeera, C-SPAN and the Discovery Channel.
 His research has been featured or he has been quoted in the national print media including the New York Times, Time, Newsweek, the Wall Street Journal, the Washington Post, Essence, Jet and USA Today.
 He was also a key scientific advisor to the award-winning PBS film series, Unnatural Causes: Is inequality Making Us Sick'

-All American Speakers is a speakers bureau and booking agency providing information on booking David Williams for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on David Williams speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking David Williams for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on David Williams speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for David Williams, an inspirational motivational speaker. bio for David Williams agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents David Williams